 As written, the crime of torture would be a "specific intent crime," meaning the perpetrator intended to inflict, by his or her actions, the physical and mental effects suffered by the victim.
-The charge would be triggered in situations in which the perpetrator had physical control or custody of the victim.
+Prosecutors would not have to prove that the victim suffered pain.
+This is an important provision considering that the husband in the Huron County case engaged in the torturous conduct only after his wife lost consciousness.
+In addition, the charge of torture would be triggered in situations in which the perpetrator had physical control or custody of the victim.
 Therefore, it could only be applied in narrower scenarios, such as the Huron County case, and would not have broad application.